 College Reach-Out Programs

-Saturday Academy (January-March) is an academic-based and informational workshop initiative for students in grades six through twelve.
-Sessions and activities are strategically planned to equip students with essentials needed to effectively complete high school and postsecondary education.
-Students will experience growth in areas such as math, language arts, science and technology.
-Students will receive test preparation for the Florida Standard Assessment (FSA), SAT/ACT, financial literacy and career options.
-Students will participate in team building activities, life/careers skills sessions, cultural events, career day, youth rally and award/recognition ceremonies, and tour Florida's colleges/universities.
+FSCJ’s CROP Saturday Academy (January-March, Saturdays) is an academic-based and informational workshop initiative for students in grades 6 through 12.
+Sessions and activities are strategically designed to equip students with essential information needed for successful academic pursuit from high school to postsecondary graduation.
+Students experience growth in areas such as math, language arts, science, social studies and technology.
+Students receive preparation strategies to help boost their Florida Standard Assessment (FSA), SAT and ACT scores.
+Students participate in team-building activities; explore career options; STEM, financial, nutritional and reading workshops; cultural/career events; youth forums; award/recognition ceremonies; tour Florida’s colleges/universities and much more.
+Workshops and sessions are planned for parents/guardians to enlighten their knowledge of the family dynamics and to assist them with valuable information about their child’s educational process.

 English for Academic Purposes (EAP)